 — Sarah T., St. Paul, MN

-Do you train women or girls differently than men?
+Do you train women or girls differently than men or boys?

 Yes and No. Women and girls can train at the same intensity as men, and are equally as strong given the same muscular area.
 The myth of the "weaker sex" has long been dismissed.
 However, there are trends with women that will be assessed at the beginning of each training program to ensure that the proper exercises are prescribed.
 Certain injuries are more common among women based on physiological traits and special attention is paid to balancing certain muscle groups as necessary.